3 Things I learned at JupyterCon

 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, machine learning and much more.

-As we'll see, the Jupyter ecosystem contains more the notebooks.
+As we'll see, the Jupyter ecosystem contains more than notebooks.
 Project Jupyter is also more than kernels and browser-based front-ends.
 Peter Wang, CTO and co-founder, of Anaconda, put it well when he said that Jupyter is a substrate for innovation.
 I recently attended the inaugural JupyterCon in New York City.
 This was the first conference dedicated to the Jupyter ecosystem, which has been growing so much over the past years, and I was really excited to be attending it for the tech, for the developments, for the open source and for the community.
 These are some of my thoughts inspired by the conference.

 1. The Python community has a strong, huge vision for the future of Data Science